MSc Pharmaceutical Analysis

 Dr Christine Dufès – Dr Dufès teaches Binding Assays on the MSc course.
 Her research interests are:

-- Design and development of novel tumour-targeted anti-cancer therapeutic systems
+- design and development of novel tumour-targeted anti-cancer therapeutic systems

-- Design and development of novel therapeutic systems able to reach the brain after systemic administration, with the ultimate aim to facilitate drug delivery to brain tumours and neurodegenerative disorders.
+- design and development of novel therapeutic systems able to reach the brain after systemic administration, with the ultimate aim to facilitate drug delivery to brain tumours and neurodegenerative disorders

-Dr RuAngelie Edrada-Ebel – Dr Edrada-Ebel teaches NMR spectroscopy and Mass Spectrometry in Pharmaceutical Analysis.
-Her research focuses on natural products chemistry of macro-organisms and micro-organisms from both the marine and the terrestrial habitat.
+Dr RuAngelie Edrada-Ebel - Dr Edrada-Ebel teaches NMR spectroscopy and Mass Spectrometry in Pharmaceutical Analysis.
+Her research focuses on natural products chemistry of macro-organisms and micro-organisms from both the marine and the terrestrial habitats.

 Entry requirements

-Academic requirements | Minimum second-class Honours degree, or international equivalent, in an appropiate science. |
+Academic requirements | Minimum second-class (2:2) honours degree, or international equivalent, in an appropriate science. |

 ---|---|

 English language requirements | You must have an English language minimum score of IELTS 6.0 (with no component below 5.5).
 We offer comprehensive English language courses for students whose IELTS scores are below 6.0.
 Please see ELTD for full details.
 As a university, we now accept many more English language tests in addition to IELTS for overseas applicants, for example, TOEFL and PTE Cambridge.
-View the full list of accepted English language tests here. |
+View the full list of accepted English language tests. |

 Pre-Masters preparation course

-The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
-The Pre-Masters programme provides progression to a number of degree options.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non-UK/Ireland) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.

 Upon successful completion, you'll be able to progress to this degree course at the University of Strathclyde.